Would your business grow with more content?

-Derek Halpern will tell you, (and I agree), most bloggers and business owners create way too much content.
-However, I don’t feel it has anything to do with the frequency.
+Derek Halpern will tell you1Article from Derek Halpern titled, This Guy is Delusional, (and I agree), most bloggers and business owners create way too much content.
+However, this has anything to do with the frequency.

 Frequency of publishing is NOT a variable in the equation of content value.

 Most bloggers and business owners create way too much self-indulgent, self-oriented content.

 We create content valuable to us and our business, not to our clients.
 Then wonder why we’re not getting traction.